evolution-linux/evolution-docs/CONTRIBUTING.md

 add its domain to the exclude list in `book.toml`, under the `[mdbook.linkcheck]` key.

-`mdbook-linkcheck` is used by the void-docs repository's `check.sh` script, which must be [run locally before submitting a pull request](#making-changes).
+`mdbook-linkcheck` is used by the evolution-docs repository's `check.sh` script, which must be [run locally before submitting a pull request](#making-changes).

 #### Redirects